0

 Asset-Backed Yield (ABY) Calculator

-Assessing the sustainability of the yield is essential.
-A key metric is the "runway", which is how many years a company can continue to fund dividend payments based on future valuations of its asset treasury.
+A key metric for assessing the sustainability of an Asset-Backed Yield instrument is the "Years of Yield Coverage", which is how many years a company could continue to fund dividend payments based on the current valuations of its asset treasury.

 hope